How Rare Is Your Myers-Briggs® Personality Type?

 The INTP – 4.8% of the National Sample

-Quiet and reflective, INTPs have a desire to understand the logical explanation for everything that happens.
-Because these types are so deeply analytical, they have a unique ability to focus in-depth on a problem in order to solve it.
-They rarely get impatient when problem-solving, unless they are pressured or micro-managed by others (which they hate).
-They are typically skeptical, curious, and creative.
+Quiet and analytical, INTPs have a desire to understand the logical explanation for everything that happens.
+They have a unique ability to focus in-depth on a problem in order to solve it.
+Patient and curious, they have a knack for solving complex problems without losing their cool.
+They are typically skeptical, imaginative, and argumentative.

 The ESFJ – 5.7% of the National Sample